-Mild swelling around ankles, face or fingers is normal but medical intervention is required if following conditions are noticed:
+Mild swelling around ankles, face or fingers is normal during pregnancy.
+However,medical intervention is required if the following conditions are noticed:

 Swelling in the hands is generally caused by fluid buildup in the body, and is also known as edema.
-If swollen hands become painful, keep them raised for few minutes every day.
-This is amazing as it reduces pain and swelling immediately however for lasting results you will have to follow dietary remedies too.
+If swollen hands become painful, keep them raised for a few minutes every day.
+This is amazing as it reduces pain and swelling immediately, however, for lasting results you will have to follow dietary remedies too.

 You can read more about edema here and simple remedies to treat edema here.

 There are a few tips for preventing swelling from becomes intense.
 The fingers and joints become tender and painful if the swelling becomes severe.

 Eat balanced and healthy diet to ensure you get proper amount of vital nutrients.
 Make sure to add lean protein.
 Poultry, meat, beans, eggs and pulses are loaded with lean protein.